EchoEkhi/lead-knight/README.md

 #### Manage Peers

 Each `peer`, aside from its necessary attributes (`publicKey`, `allowedIP`, etc.), also has usage information in it, e.g. `upload`, `download`, `timeUsed`.
 This value is checked periodically (defined in `.env` file) by the API by sending commands to WG CLI.
 Usage information will survive reloads.
-It can be cleared using the `clear` mutation.
+It can be cleared using the `clearPeers` mutation.

 Peers can be **enabled and disabled** by setting its `enabled` attribute.
 Disabling a peer will remove the peer from the WG CLI and enabling it will add it back.
 Upon API reload, all enabled peers will be loaded into WG CLI.